chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 Now, let's optimize our model for GPU execution with TensorRT.

+*A TensorRT engine is a highly optimized, hardware-specific representation of a deep learning model that processed by NVIDIA TensorRT.
+It converts models from common deep learning frameworks (e.g., PyTorch, TensorFlow, ONNX) into an optimized format that can run efficiently on NVIDIA GPUs.*

 This Python script creates a TensorRT engine file named "bert_model.trt".

 ```